archcloudlabs/pwn-schema/README.md

 3. Access Kibana locally (http://localhost:5601)

 4. Add mapping to PWN interface

-5. Use dev tools or the bash script
+* Use dev tools or the bash script.

 ### Ingest Fake Data